|

 Those who had caught sharks had taken them to the shark factory on the other

-where they were hoisted on a block and tackle, their livers removed, their fins
+side of the cove where they were hoisted on a block and tackle, their livers removed, their fins

 cut off and their hides skinned out and their flesh cut into strips for salting.